Stand and Plant your garden seeds

 There is a rotating drum in each half that makes a partial turn with each stroke to meter out seeds and fertilizer.
 If you do not want to apply fertilizer, simply do not put any in the hopper.
 Side-dressing crops like sweet corn can greatly improve your success while minimizing your fertilizer usage.

 Probably the best way to understand how these Automatic Jab Planters work is to look at the Instructions for setting it up.
-So we have done that below.
+So we have included them below.
 You can also download a copy of the Instructions here to print them out.

 Getting to know your Seeder: